tabammum/Pranty/README.md

 # Pranty
-this is git test repo
+this is git test repo online edit